CS3398-Borg-Engineerz/CS-Borg-Engineerz-S2020/README.md

 ## **Team Members Next Steps**
 * Josh -
 * Ola -
 * Bailey - Flesh out the organization tag algorithm and beatify my PHP login code and logic - refactor as much as possible.
 Add any additional functionality to login page that team determines is necessary, beautification may also be needed.
 * Chance -

 ## **3rd Sprint Task Summary**
-Testing with use cases and debugging.
+**Login Functionalities with Corresponding User Profile Page enhancement**
+* (Bailey Cheung) - PR 53 (Refactor Profile Page): Enhance Profile Page HTML layout and CSS to be more user friendly; PR 54 (Tag Algorithm) and PR 55 (Driver.java and TagArray.java): Refactor algorithm to be object oriented and to create unique tags at runtime based on what the user defines, is not connected with data base (logic is in java)

 ## **Team Mascot**
 ![alt text](https://github.com/CS3398-Borg-Engineerz/CS-Borg-Engineerz-S2020/blob/master/Borg.jpg)